iambelmin/nodejs-shop/README.md

 # SIMPLE SHOP MADE USING NODE.JS

 I want to share simple Node.js shop project made in 2018.
 It is the first BIG project for me that I have done while still learning Node.js.
+I have done the whole process from research to deployment.

 ## Overview
 ---
-This Node.js shop is built with help of Express, Passport, Handlebars, MongoDB(mongoose) and Stripe.
+This Node.js shop is built with help of Express, Passport, Handlebars, MongoDB(mongoose), Bootstrap and Stripe.
 Throughout this project I have implemented login system, mailing/contact form, cart, managing orders, Stripe Payments and it also has abilities to add, delete, modify following:

 * Products
 * Users